What is Femto Laser?

 What’s Femtoseconds

-To fully grasp the power of femtosecond lasers, it’s crucial to understand the incredibly short duration of a femtosecond.
-A femtosecond is a quadrillionth of a second (10^-15 seconds).
-Light travels only 0.3 micrometers in this time, a distance comparable to the size of a virus.
-This extremely short pulse duration is what allows femtosecond lasers to deliver energy with extreme precision, minimizing heat diffusion and unwanted effects on surrounding materials .
-This level of precision is essential in applications requiring high accuracy, such as laser eye surgery and micromachining, where even minimal thermal damage can compromise results .
+To truly appreciate the power of OPMT’s femtosecond lasers, understanding the incredibly brief duration of a femtosecond is key.
+A femtosecond is one quadrillionth of a second (10^-15 seconds).
+In this fleeting moment, light travels a mere 0.3 micrometers, a distance comparable to the size of a virus.
+This extraordinarily short pulse duration allows our femtosecond lasers to deliver energy with extreme precision, significantly minimizing heat diffusion and unwanted thermal effects on surrounding areas.
+This characteristic, enabling virtually “cold processing“, is critical in applications demanding the highest accuracy, including micromachiningsurface microstructuring (LIPSS), and the precision machining of components where even minimal thermal damage can compromise the final result, such as in mold making and potentially medical devices requiring intricate and biocompatible surfaces.
+Discover the possibilities with OPMT Laser’s femtosecond laser solutions.

 How Femtosecond Lasers Work?

-Femtosecond lasers operate based on a process called photodisruption.
-When a femtosecond laser pulse is focused onto a material, the concentrated energy causes rapid ionization, leading to the formation of microplasma .
-This microplasma expands briefly, generating a shockwave that precisely separates the material at the focal point .
+Femtosecond lasers operate based on the principle of photodisruption, enabling high-precision material modification with minimal thermal influence.
+When a femtosecond laser pulse, as employed in OPMT Laser’s Micro3D L530V five-axis femtosecond laser machining center, is focused onto a material, the concentrated energy induces rapid ionization, leading to the formation of microplasma.
+This microplasma undergoes rapid expansion, generating a shockwave that precisely ablates or separates the material at the focal volume.
+OPMT Laser’s femtosecond laser technology leverages this mechanism for demanding high-precision applications.

-• Energy Delivery: The femtosecond laser emits an extremely short pulse of light at a specific wavelength and energy level .
+• Energy Delivery: The femtosecond laser emits an ultrashort pulse of light with a duration measured in femtoseconds (10^-15 seconds).
+These pulses are characterized by a specific wavelength and energy level.
+OPMT Laser systems offer pulse widths ≤400fs and repetition rates ≥1MHz.

-• Focusing: Optics precisely focus the beam to a tiny spot within the target material .
+• Focusing: High-performance optics precisely focus the laser beam to a highly localized spot within the target material .
+OPMT Laser’s Micro3D L530V features a high-precision 3D scanning focusing system capable of achieving a small focused spot.

-• Photodisruption: The pulse’s energy causes rapid ionization of the target material, creating microplasma .
+• Photodisruption: The intense energy of the ultrashort pulse causes rapid ionization of the target material within the confined focal volume, creating a localized microplasma.

 Critical Parameters of Femtosecond Lasers